Credit Reference Agencies

 You may see more than one record from us where you have held more than one account number for a different address.

-This is different to other lenders and utilities, as water companies will continue to provide a service after an account has been registered in default.
+This is different from other lenders and utilities, as water companies will continue to provide a service after an account has been registered in default.

 If you're concerned about information on your credit report you can ask the Credit Reference Agencies to apply a short statement to your credit file to explain a period of debt, this is called a Notice of Correction.